 High-performance, Real-time 4K / HD Video Streaming Designs

-The design and implementation of a high-speed, real-time 4K video streaming camera requires expertise in a wide array of embedded technologies.
+Illuminating that many pixels at an instant is the reason that lets 4K deliver vivid and ultra high-definition videos on your 4K screen.
+The design and implementation of a high-speed, real-time 4K Video Streaming camera requires expertise in a wide array of embedded technologies.
 This article is an attempt to dive a little deeper into the design of a high-end real-time HD video streaming designs / 4K video streaming designs for camera in surveillance applications.
 We explore the basics of camera architecture and video streaming along with several streaming protocols, selection of sensors and processing engines, system software requirements and cloud integration among others.

 4K Video Streaming – Camera Design Considerations